Bekengizer/TestTutelMBB/README.md

 # TestTutelMBB
+Test Task
-Project in Unreal Engine 4
+Project in Unreal Engine 4.26
-Using only Blueprints
+Using only Blueprints.